haiwera-silk-cd/magento-devdocs/guides/v2.2/config-guide/cli/config-cli-subcommands-cache.md

 <div class="bs-callout bs-callout-info" id="info" markdown="1">
 Starting in version 2.2, you can enable or disable cache types _only_ using the command line.
 Before doing so, you must manually make `<your Magento install dir>/app/etc/env.php` writeable by the [Magento file system owner]({{ page.baseurl }}/install-gde/prereq/file-system-perms.html).

-You can clean (also referred to as _flush_ or _refresh_) cache types using either the command line or the {% glossarytooltip 18b930cf-09cc-47c9-a5e5-905f86c43f81 %}Magento Admin{% endglossarytooltip %}.
+You can clean (also referred to as _flush_ or _refresh_) cache types using either the command line or the {% glossarytooltip 18b930cf-09cc-47c9-a5e5-905f86c43f81 %}Magento管理面板{% endglossarytooltip %}.
 </div>

 命令参数：